-Content marketing is a valuable and often underused tactic for marketing insurance or other products that are complicated or specialized.
+Content marketing is a valuable and often underused tactic for marketing products and services that are complicated or specialized.
 Take health insurance, for instance.
 Because choosing or switching health insurance products can be a daunting, intimidating and even frustrating task, consumers are often left to struggle through their journey, randomly searching the internet, asking friends and family for recommendations or blindly leaning on the support of their agent.
 When you are aware of their decision-making struggles, you can create content that says, “We’re here to help.
 We’re in this together.”

 Strategically developed content can educate and guide consumers through their decision making process and help them feel more confident.
 Content marketers can articulate consumer concerns and present viable answers and solutions in a collaborative and helpful way.